-Considers works written in Africa, the Middle East, Asia, Oceania, Europe, and the Americas during the medieval and early modern periods in addition to contemporary period.
+A continuation of World Literature I, considers works written in Africa, the Middle East, Asia, Oceania, Europe, and the Americas from the early modern periods to the contemporary period.
 Students examine culturally defining texts that reflect both the uniqueness of culture and the universality of literary themes.